KristinArtPets and more By Kristin Lorsonwww.ArtPal.com/kristinart1

-Her most recent accomplishment is the art she created for the exterior of the Buckeye Agricultural Museum in Wooster, Ohio.
+In 2018 she created the exterior of the Buckeye Agricultural Museum in Wooster, Ohio.
+Also, recently adding two large murals inside the museum too.
 This project took her many weeks of researching Ohio farming history and how agriculture evolved over time.
 This research requires a lot of reading and gathering of photos and information to establish a timeline, before she began to pull together a ‘theme’ for the paintings.
 “I kept coming back to the beautiful vintage advertisements of long ago.
 The sepia/hand-painted postcards, to the black and white ads of the 30s.
 I just loved how much detail went into creating an ad for a farm tool.”
 Kristin added, regarding her inspiration for the three larger panels that are now hanging on the front of the museum.
 “I wanted the art to illustrate the changing times with color and style as they did back then.”

 A native of Akron and graduate of The University of Akron, Kristin’s art career was built around the work-at-home life of a mother of three children from her dining room studio in Orrville, a workspace she still shares with her college sweetheart and husband of 33 years.
 A book featuring a number of her early cartoons, “Send Help: Delights, Dilemmas and Delusions of a Modern Midwestern Man” was published in 1999, and has recently enjoyed a rebirth as a new generation of readers discovers the joy of laughing their way through everyday life.